bertmelis/VitoWiFi/README.md

 ##### `bool write(Datapoint datapoint, T value)`

 Write `value` with type `T` to `datapoint`.
-Make sure to use the correct type. consult the table with types in the "Datapoints" section.
+Make sure to use the correct type.
+Consult the table with types in the "Datapoints" section.

 ##### `write(Datapoint datapoint, const uint8_t* data, uint8_t length)`